majabojarska/blog/content/devlog/_index.md

 Tried using my balcony's railing as an improvised shortwave antenna.
 It appears it tunes quite nicely on the lower end of the 40m band.
 I've actually managed to receive an [FT8](https://en.wikipedia.org/wiki/FT8) transmission at around 7.077 MHz.

 {{ image(src="img/devlog/2025-12-13-balcony-railing-as-antenna.webp", alt="", position="center") }}

 ---

-## 2025-12-11

-- Deploying [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and [InfluxDB](https://www.influxdata.com/get-influxdb/).
-Planning to use them for MQTT integration, mainly geared towards my [Smart Cat Litter Box](https://github.com/majabojarska/smart-cat-litter-box), but will likely expand it to many other MQTT topics.

----